notsatan/auto-sub/README.md

 #### Log

 Enables logging, generates a log report for the run.
 Log files will be helpful to get crash reports, and/or filing an issue for a bug.
-The log file will stored in the current working directory, named `[auto-sub] logs.txt` (run `cwd` in Windows, or `pwd` in Linux/Mac to get the working directory)
+The log file will be stored in the current working directory, named "`[auto-sub] logs.txt`" (run `cwd` in Windows, or `pwd` in Linux/Mac to get the working directory)

 #### Test